m-joon-ixix/m-joon-ixix.github.io/index.md

 ## Research Interests

+- **Natural Language**
+    - Question Answering Tasks
+    - Knowledge Aware Language Models
-- **Natural Language:** question answering, knowledge conflicts, enhancing the controllability and robustness of language models
+    - Enhancing the controllability and robustness of language models

 ---

 ## News
+- **[Nov.
+2024]** 🏅 I am thankful to receive the 'Korea & USA Advanced Field Student Exchange Scholarship'.
+- **[Nov.
+2024]** 🇺🇸 I will be attending the University of Washington starting from March 2025, as an exchange student!
 - **[Jun.
 2024]** 🔬 I started serving as a research intern at SNU Intelligent Data Systems Lab.
 - **[Feb.
-2024]** 🏫 I am temporarily leaving Dunamu, to focus on my studies.
+2024]** 🏫 I am leaving Dunamu, to focus on my studies.
 Wish me good luck!
 - **[Nov.
 2023]** 🏅 I am receiving the Semiconductor Specialized University Scholarship, hosted by Korea Institute for Advancement of Technology!
 - **[Mar.
 2021]** 👨‍💻 I am starting to work for Dunamu (Stockplus Backend Team), as a full time software developer.
-- **[Mar.
-2019]** 🐣 I have been admitted to Seoul National University!

 ---